 If you feel that your complaint has not been adequately resolved, please note that the GDPR gives you the right to contact your local data protection supervisory authority, which for the UK, is the Information Commissioner’s Office.

-You can ask us to stop sending you marketing messages at any time by logging into the Site and checking or unchecking relevant boxes to adjust your marketing preferences, by following the opt-out links on any marketing message sent to you, by contacting us at any time using the contact details shown here “Who We Are and How to Contact Us”, and by visiting the Hazelcast Privacy Preference Manager.
+You can ask us to stop sending you marketing messages at any time by logging into the Site and checking or unchecking relevant boxes to adjust your marketing preferences, by following the opt-out links on any marketing message sent to you, by contacting us at any time using the contact details shown here “Who We Are and How to Contact Us”, and by visiting the Hazelcast Communication Preference Manager.

 Where you opt out of receiving these marketing messages, this will not apply to Personal Data provided to us as a result of emails relating to purchases, service and support, specific future requests for collateral or other materials, and subscription renewals.